Lesson plan

 Procedure

-Start with asking about water around us - what do students see/know about?
+If the lesson is outdoors, start with asking about water around us - what do students see/know about?

 Relate the states of matter to the water cycle: water in the lakes and oceans evaporates (liquid to gas) and goes into the air.
 When it gets high enough it cools and condenses (gas to liquid) to form clouds.
 When the liquid drops are heavy enough, they make raindrops that fall as rain or snow (precipitation).
 The snow on mountains will melt if it is warm enough, as we see on our Northshore mountains every year.